Advice

 Like any short-term rental investment scenario, you’ll first need to identify the most profitable markets.
 If you’re new to sub-letting, it would probably be advisable to rent a property within commuting distance, just in case there are any creases to iron out with guests or even the landlord!

 To identify profitable Airbnb markets, you can use our in-depth data tool, Markets by DPGO, for free!
 All you need to do is enter the postal code or area name of the market that you’re looking at, and we’ll show you the most recent data!
-That includes the average daily rate, occupancy rate, minimum night stay requirements, market supply, day of the week occupancy, and more!
+That includes the average daily rate, occupancy rate, minimum night stay requirements, market supply, day-of-the-week occupancy, and more!

 Once you’ve isolated the area that you think would be the most profitable for an Airbnb sublet, you can start looking for appropriate properties.
 Markets by DPGO also shows you which type of property is most common in your target market, which should be a clue as to which property type is the most popular for Airbnb rentals and Airbnb sublet properties.